gsm1011/hadoop.admin/manuscript/chapter2.md

 North America, European Countries, South America, Asia, Oceania, Middle East, Africa and other regions.

-After selecting the nearest mirror, we can use either HTTP or FTP to download the image.
-Let’s choose FTP as the download method by clicking the link in the corresponding line of the selected mirror.
+After selecting the nearest mirror, we can use either `HTTP` or `FTP` to download the image.
+Let's choose `FTP` as the download method by clicking the link in the corresponding line of the selected mirror.
 Then choose `6.3/, isos/, x86_64/` consecutively.
 In this directory as shown in Figure below, we choose to download two ISO image files.